tom-halpin/pe-dojo-book/content/001b-cast.md

 **M**iyagi Product Engineering Coach and Mentor hired by Charlie to help increase the use of Product Engineering within the Universal Imports Group.

-Miyagi's coaching philosophy is to engage, coach, empower and support the teams he works with to enable those teams to solve problems for themselves.
+Miyagi's coaching philosophy is to engage, coach, empower and support the teams he works with, and in doing so enable those teams to solve problems for themselves.

 He finds coaching to be a rewarding experience but on the rare occasions it is not, he de-stresses by doing a little DIY including painting fences, sanding floors and waxing cars.